 Extended Day (University School's After-School Program)

 In order to meet the needs of our families, we offer an after-school option for our students.
 The Extended Day program will begin at the end of the academic day (by 3:20 PM) and stay open until 5:30 PM.
 In a supervised environment, it will provide a time for children to relax, play games, learn/read independently and complete homework.
-Extended Day will operate on normal school days only -- not holidays, etc. Beth Donoghue, our Intermediate School Science teacher, oversees the Extended Day program.
+Extended Day will operate on normal school days only -- not holidays, etc. Beth Donoghue, our Intermediate School Science & Math teacher, oversees the Extended Day program.

 Students may enroll in Extended Day on a drop-in basis or on a regular weekly schedule, and fees will be billed according to the days registered.
 It is prudent to go ahead and complete the registration form whether one intends to use Extended Day or not.
 Parents must send a note to school or email Ms. Donoghue in advance of drop-in stays.